Kate De Goldi.

 Te Awhi Rito is appointed for a 2-year term.
 The National Library provides ongoing coordination, support and funding for the role.

-The National Library of New Zealand leads the Te Awhi Rito Reading Ambassador initiative in collaboration with 4 foundation partners:
+The National Library of New Zealand established the Te Awhi Rito initiative with support from Te Puna Foundation.
+The library leads the Te Awhi Rito programme in collaboration with:

 • Read New Zealand Te Pou Muramura